 The platform also has a first and last touch attribution which you can use to discover which campaign was responsible for which conversions.

-Summary of Teachable’s Data Analytics Features:
+Summary of Teachable’s Data Analytics Features for Online Courses:

 - Robust analytics integrations through Zapier